 - For summer-only assignments, group retention will not work for enrolled students applying with un-enrolled students, as enrolled students have a higher priority for summer housing.

 - Law students with priority to Munger Graduate Residences or GSB students with priority to the GSB Residences should not use the retention feature if not everyone has the same degree priority level.
-Using the group retention feature will dumb down your priority to match that of the lowest priority in your group.
+Using the group retention feature will reduce your priority to match that of the lowest priority in your group.
 Your priority does not transfer to non-law or non-GSB students in the group.

 Changing groups or deciding not to be part of a group

 You can change your application until the application deadline.
 Go to the Housing and Dining link in Axess under the My Information section, select Housing & Dining Login and then select the Edit Application tab.

 - Delete group information